MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 		+ You may use whatever music you would like.
 * All videos must show the world creation process and the runner entering the newly created world.
+*You may freeze/suspend the game, however this must be done before any input
 * After completing a run in the **top 5** of a **full game** or **world record** runs of an **individual level** category at the time of verification, you MUST exit the world and go to the main menu.